EHRI/docs/docs/administration/ingest.rst

 EAD Ingest
 ==========

+.. role:: alert-danger
+:alert-danger:`Note: this method of importing EAD is deprecated in favour of using the` `EAD Manager <institution-data.html>`__.

 EHRI administrators can ingest EAD into the portal via a web interface.
 Behind the scenes the process is the same as that documented in the `backend ingest section <../technical/backend/ingest.html>`_ but using the web interface does more, as described below.